Community

 The Wellbeing Garden, which supports people who are struggling with their wellbeing and those in recovery from addiction, is open 24/7 365.
 Volunteers and a qualified gardener manage the garden.

-Thanking the Foundation, Steve Martin, Chief Operations Manager said: this funding will make a huge difference in our ability to support people in recovery year round, by offering meaningful wellbeing activities in a friendly, safe and fun environment.
-Thank you so much for the support of the Axis Foundation!”
+“This funding will make a huge difference in our ability to support people in recovery year round, by offering meaningful wellbeing activities in a friendly, safe and fun environment.
+Thank you so much for the support of the Axis Foundation!” – Steve Martin, Chief Operations Manager

 More about Edge Ministries